AWS RDS Postgres audit

 Will Database Optimization Tool change my RDS production database?

-No. It does not apply database changes, create indexes, modify parameter groups, or call AWS APIs from this read-only audit path.
+No. It does not apply database changes, create indexes, modify parameter groups, or call AWS APIs from this evidence-focused audit path.

 When should I read /docs/collector or /sample-report?